Code of Conduct Policy: What Every Company Must Clearly Define

 Communication, Training, and Ongoing Awareness

-Awareness strengthens understanding and understanding drives compliance.
+In turn, awareness strengthens understanding, and understanding drives compliance.

 Reviewing and Updating Conduct Guidelines